Skip to main content

 Zachary Berman

-Zachary Berman, MS, LGMFT is a Licensed Graduate Marriage and Family Therapist and AAMFT Approved Supervisor Candidate who sees clients in Bethesda, MD as a member of Harmony Holistic LLC, a private group practice.
+Zachary Berman, MS, LCMFT, CST (he/him) is a Licensed Clinical Marriage and Family Therapist, a certified sex therapist by the American Association of Sexuality Educators, Counselors, and Therapists, and AAMFT Approved Supervisor Candidate who sees clients in Bethesda, MD as a member of a private group practice.
 After working for five years as a rehabilitation counselor supporting clients with severe mental illness diagnoses in a community mental health setting, Zack graduated from the University of Maryland's Couple and Family Therapy program and is currently completing his Ph.D. in the Department of Family Science.
 His clinical interests center on couple and sex therapy and he has extensive experience working with clientele in LGBTQ+, consensually non-monogamous, and kink communities.
-Zack's preferred models are Bowen Family Systems, DBT, and EFT.
+Zack's preferred models are Bowen Family Systems, Dialectal Behavioral Therapy, and Emotion-Focused Couple Therapy.
 He often collaborates with clients on impromptu experiential exercises, utilizing a strengths-based stance to empower them to reach their goals.

 Liann Seiter, MS, LCMFT